ObolNetwork/obol-docs/docs/start/quickstart_group.md

 3. Assuming the DKG is successful, a number of artefacts will be created in the `.charon` folder of the node.
 These include:

    - A `deposit-data.json` file.
 This contains the information needed to activate the validator on the Ethereum network.
    - A `cluster-lock.json` file.
-This contains the information needed by charon to operate the distributed validator cluster with its peers.
+This contains the information needed by Charon to operate the distributed validator cluster with its peers.
    - A `validator_keys/` folder.
 This folder contains the private key shares and passwords for the created distributed validators.